4paradigm/OpenMLDB/docs/en/cli.md

 > updatetablealive test 1 172.27.128.31:8542 no
 update ok
 ```

-**Note: This command cannot be used for failure recovery.
+**Notice:** This command cannot be used for failure recovery.
 It is generally used to cut traffic.
-The operation method is to change the alive state of a node table to no and read requests will not fall on the node**
+The operation method is to change the alive state of a node table to no and read requests will not fall on the node

 #### showns